AdamTomaja/LightAPI/README.md

 # LightAPI
 Simple code and project to show how to build Java project with Gradle Also we can see how to manage dependencies and run our application directly from Gradle CLI.
+The last thing is how to build a distribution package with dependencies.

 # 1. Clean workspace
 ```bash